 Turns out, it actually is very expensive for a hospice to get all the services in place.
 Without going into the details too much, a lot of staff time is needed to admit a new hospice patient such as setting up medical equipment in the home, buying medications, completing paperwork, and other administrative costs.
 But the hospice is reimbursed at the daily rate that is much less than what they actually have to spend.
 They lose money on these short-stay patients.
 They are glad to provide this service and can do it because they know other patients will be in the program longer and thus they can recover some of those costs.

 These late-referral patients and their families have great physical, emotional, and spiritual needs.
 Dying three days after admission means, most likely, they just accepted the terminal condition of the patient.
 Perhaps they were in denial and hoping for a cure.
 Their hopes have been dashed and the patient is in the most frail condition.
 They look to hospice to “make it better.”
-Not provide a cure, but to make the death as peaceful and pain free as possible.
+Not provide a cure, but to make the death as peaceful and pain-free as possible.

 My experience, which makes this purely anecdotal, is that occasionally hospices are unable to provide the quality care just because of the press of time.
 Perhaps, they couldn’t get the pain under control immediately or emotional and spiritual needs were left unmet.
-So, at times, you have an angry family because they and the patient’s needs were not met.
+So, at times, you have an angry family because their and the patient’s needs were not met.
 From the hospice program’s viewpoint it was impossible to provide for these needs on such short notice.
 And the hospice makes the least amount of money from these patients.
 I have a theorem for this situation.
 It goes like this: